CherBachar/TimeseriesCalciumAnalysis/README.md

 1. Press 'Load mean image'- load an image that's a mean/ max projection from the time-series stack OR an single image of the same location

-2. Pres 'Segment' - Point detection and segmentation will appear in the axes
+2. Pres 'Segment' - Segmentation of cells, and detection of active cells will appear in the axes.
+Upload the corresponding time-series calcium image.

 3. If you want to remove/ add cells, click on the corresponding button, and press 'Enter' once done.
+Please note you can add/remove both cells (left figure) and active cells (right figure).

 4. Once you detected all the cells you want, press 'Analyse Ca2+' to analyse the time-series calcium signal.
-Upload the corresponding time-series calcium image.

 5. To view traces, you can change the cell in the editable textbox at the bottom of the trace

-6. You can add/ remove peaks by clicking on the corresponding buttons, and pressing 'Enter' once done.

-7. To save, press 'Save'.
+6. To save, press 'Save'.
 This will save all data in the same folder as 'Data.mat'

-8. To load data, press 'Load Data' to load previously analysed data
+7. To load data, press 'Load Data' to load previously analysed data